-In order to illustrate Hauptwerk's audio settings and their core concepts, start by loading the St. Anne's organ (since that's included with Hauptwerk).
+To illustrate Hauptwerk's audio settings and their core concepts, start by loading the St. Anne's organ.
 Now open all of the following screens and position them so that they don't overlap (if you have sufficient space):

 These are the four screens that fully control how audio is routed within Hauptwerk (in addition to the General settings | Audio device and channels screen, on which you would have selected the audio device/driver that Hauptwerk will use).
 (In the previous chapter we ignored screens 2 and 3 for simplicity, since their defaults are correct for what we needed.)